openvinotoolkit/model_server/docs/custom_node_development.md

 configuration validation.

 Custom nodes can generate the results which have dynamic size depending on the input data and the custom node parameters.
-In such case function getInputsInfo should return value `-1` on the dimension with dynamic size.
+In such case function getInputsInfo should return value `0` on the dimension with dynamic size.
 It could be an input with variable resolution or a batch size.

 ### "getOutputInfo" function
 Similar to previous function but defining the outputs metadata.

 ### "release" function
 This function is called by OVMS at the end of the pipeline processing.
-It should clear all memory allocations used during the node execution.
+It clear all memory allocations used during the node execution.
+This function should only call `free`.
+OVMS decides when to free and what to free.

 ## Using OpenCV
 The custom node library can use any third-party dependencies which could be linked statically or dynamically.